Politics of New Brunswick: Political culture and issues

-Since 1960, the province has elected young bilingual leaders.
-This combination of attributes permits the premiers of New Brunswick to be influential players on the federal stage.
+From 1960 until the appointment of Blaine Higgs in 2018, the province has generally elected young bilingual leaders.
+As bilingualism is an unofficial pre-requisite for major party leaders in Canadian federal government, this combination of attributes sometimes contributes to speculation the premiers of New Brunswick to become federal leaders.
 Former Premier Bernard Lord (Progressive Conservative) has been touted as a potential leader of the Conservative Party of Canada.
 Frank McKenna (premier, 1987–1997), had been considered to be a front-runner to succeed Prime Minister Paul Martin.
-Richard Hatfield (premier, 1970–1987) played an active role in the patriation of the Canadian constitution and creation of the Canadian Charter of Rights and Freedoms.
-Louis Robichaud (premier, 1960–1970) was responsible for a wide range of social reforms.